Flynn-B/Numerical-Modeling-of-Polyminerallic-Aggregate-Crushing/MCRPY/README.md

 This step is critical for bounded generation!
 Copy the files from inside the `CustomPlugins` folder into the folder `mcrpy\optimizers`.

+Note, boundaries are set and applied in the corresponding SPOptimizer plugin.

 ### First Generation